mkrause/lifecycle-rest/README.md

 // Call the API directly
 const users = await api.users.list();

-// Access collection entries (configurable through the `entry` property) const john = await api.users('john').get();
+// Index into a collection to access an entry (configurable through the `entry` property) const john = await api.users('john').get();

 // Or, dispatch to a redux store in order to store the result